On the Coordination of Value-Maximizing Bidders: Coordination Increases Bidders' Value

 Theorem \ref{thm:value-wo-ass} does not require any assumption on the distributions of values or outside bid, except for boundedness and continuity.
-We further show that, if Assumption \ref{ass:highest-value-assumption} holds, then the coordinated mirror-descent algorithm is not only better than the independent mirror-descent algorithm but also better than \emph{any coordination mechanism}.
+We further show that, if Assumption \ref{ass:highest-value-assumption} holds, then coordinated mirror descent is not only better than independent mirror descent but also weakly better than \emph{any other coordination mechanism}.

 \begin{definition}[Coordination Mechanism] A \emph{coordination mechanism} $\mathcal G$ is any procedure that, at each round $t$, given all realized values $\bm v_t = (v_{1,t}, \ldots, v_{N,t})$, selects bids $(b_{1,t},\ldots,b_{N,t})$ for the coalition bidders.
 The mechanism may be history-dependent, i.e., bids at round $t$ may depend arbitrarily on past observations. \end{definition}